 Kansas Deer Hunting - North Central Kansas

-Not our best deer land.
-Not our worst.
-A good representation of the average amount of aerial visible protective cover and grain crop fields.
+Not the best deer land.
+Not the worst.
+A good representation of average amount of aerial visible protective cover and grain crop fields.

-This shows that not all Association deer lease land is large acreage.
-This aerial is of an 80 acre 1/4 by 1/2 mile dimension.
-It also does well to show the common mix of aerial visible woody cover and mixed crop land.
-What cannot be seen is the wooded drainage and 60% of this entire small lease is not visible from any road or farm yard.
-No pasture on it or the adjoining land. the drainage is a year round water source.
+This shows that not all land is large acreage.
+This is an 80 acre spot.
+It also does well to show a common mix of aerial visible woody cover and mixed crop land.
+What cannot be seen is the wooded drainage and much of this entire small lease is not visible from any road or farm yard.
+No active pasture on it or the adjoining land.
+The drainage is a year round water source.
 Key scouting and hunting points.

-Within unit 8 the common acreage available per hunter is 160 acres or 1/2 by 1.2 mile square.
+Within unit 8 the common acreage available per hunter is 160 acres or 1/2 by 1/2 mile square.
 Most deer hunters will have scouted and have stands on 3 to 5 such spots.
-On any one lease even as small as the 80 above it is readily apparent there is more need from several stands.
+On any one lease even as small as an 80, 1/2 by 1/4 mile, it is readily apparent there is more need for several stands.

 The phrase “aerial visible cover” is not loosely applied.
 It is a reflection that in Kansas there is more deer protective cover than which shows in aerials.
 Ground level cover to deer eye height of native grasses, plum thickets and general scrub is farm more prevalent than aerials indicate.